mvrcx/A3-hcds-hcc-bias/blog.md

 ### ❓&nbsp; Questions
 _Using full sentences, list at least one question that this video raised in your mind, and say why it caused you to ask this question_

 1. Is there a way to scientifically prove the impartiality of such an algorithm?
-Where is the boundary between empirical observations and questionable decisions and categorizations of the system
+Can we demolish the boundary between empirical observations and questionable decisions and categorizations of the system?
-1. dfd
+1. More transparency inevitably means a longer development time.
+When is a system transparent enough to be free of prejudices and bias?
+1. How to take the pressure off the development team in order to enable the selection of suitable data as the basis of bigger data science projects?

 ***